leon-erd/dotfiles/README.md

 ...
 ```

-Once the variables are set, then switch into the system configuration by running:
+Once the variables are set, switch into the system configuration by running:
 ```nix
 cd ~/dotfiles
 sudo nixos-rebuild switch --flake ./#system
 ```

-The home-manager configuration can be installed with:
+The home-manager configuration can be installed with (might need to logout/login once before):
 ```nix
 cd ~/dotfiles
 home-manager switch --flake ./#user